Introduction to calculation columns

 If the calculated column depends on another value, it will not be recalculated until the row is retrieved.

-Only columns from an immediate parent table can be used in a calculated column.
+Only columns from the table and columns from tables in a many-to-one relationship can be used in a calculated column.

-Calculated columns can reference other calculated columns in their formula, but they cannot reference themselves.
+Calculated columns can reference other calculated columns in their formula, but they can't reference themselves.